SymfonyCasts/testing/sfcasts/ep1/github-service-part-1.md

 a new `Service/` directory and then a new class: `GithubServiceTest`... which will extend `TestCase`.
 I'm creating this in a `Service/` sub-directory because I'm planning to put the class in the `src/Service/` directory.
-Add method `testGetHealthReportReturnsCorrectHealthStatusForDino` and inside, even though it doesn't exist yet, `$service = new GithubService()`.
+Add method `testGetHealthReportReturnsCorrectHealthStatusForDino` and inside, `$service = new GithubService()`.
+Yup, that doesn't exist yet either...

 Our service will return a `HealthStatus` enum that's created from the health status label on GitHub, so we'll `assertSame()` that `$expectedStatus` is identical to